-All insurance companies reporting under IFRS (International Financial Reporting Standard) will be impacted by the new reporting standard when it becomes effective in 2021 or 2022.
-IFRS 17 will be the first truly global standard for insurance accounting after 20 years of planning and it will result in significant changes to the way that financial information is presented.
-Preparing and transition to the new standard will require significant planning and effort, both from a technical perspective and operationally.
+All insurance companies reporting under IFRS (International Financial Reporting Standard) will be impacted by the new reporting standard when it becomes effective in January 2023.
+IFRS 17 will result in significant changes to the way that financial information is presented, and adoption will require significant planning.

 The insurance industry is undergoing fundamental transformation as it comes up against the impact of new regulation, new technology, accelerating shifts in consumer demand and mounting competition from InsurTech players.
 In the face of so many disruptive challenges, it’s important not to lose sight of the huge opportunities they’re creating for insurers.

 Specifically, our Insurance teams can assist with: